ethereum/go-ethereum/cmd/clef/README.md

 Clef listens to HTTP requests on `rpcaddr`:`rpcport` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Geth.
 The messages are expected to be [JSON-RPC 2.0 standard](https://www.jsonrpc.org/specification).

-Some of these call can require user interaction.
-Clients must be aware that responses may be delayed significantly or may never be received if a users decides to ignore the confirmation request.
+Some of these calls can require user interaction.
+Clients must be aware that responses may be delayed significantly or may never be received if a user decides to ignore the confirmation request.

-The External API is **untrusted**: it does not accept credentials over this API, nor does it expect that requests have any authority.
+The External API is **untrusted**: it does not accept credentials, nor does it expect that requests have any authority.

 ### Internal UI API